Grilled Ribs - Super Easy! - The Woks of Life

 - They cook faster

-- They’re easier to handle (just pile up the ribs in a mixing bowl, marinate, and grill away!
+- They’re easier to handle (just pile up the ribs in a mixing bowl, marinate, and grill!
 No need for sheet pans, parchment paper or foil, sous vide machines, or ovens.

 - They’re JUICY.
 Falling-off-the-bone ribs are tasty and all, but they tend to be so “cooked” that they’ve lost that juiciness when you bite into them.
 The meat on these individual grilled ribs is more firm, but also a lot juicier!